14 Best Things to do in Stone Town, Zanzibar

 The one place in Stone Town that every type of food lover will enjoy for sure is Darajani Market (or Bazaar).

-This traditional African market is specialized in food such as seafood, meat, fruits, grains and spices but you’ll also find vendors selling other goods such as souvenirs or electronic devices.
+This traditional African market specializes in food such as seafood, meat, fruits, grains, and spices, but you’ll also find vendors selling other goods such as souvenirs or electronic devices.

 It was first established in 1904 and later extended and restored.